TykTechnologies/tyk-identity-broker/README.md

 ## Using Identity Providers

-Tyk Identity Broker comes with a few providers built-in, these are specialised around a few use cases, but we focus primarily on:
+Tyk Identity Broker comes with a few providers built-in, these are specialized around a few use cases, but we focus primarily on:

 - Enabling easy access via social logins to the developer portal (e.g. Github login)
 - Enabling internal access to the dashboard (e.g. via LDAP/ActiveDirectory)